nuxlar/MithrixTheAccursed/README.md

 The Accursed King of Nothing is faster, stronger, and has some tricks up his sleeve to make the battle more intense.
 This mod is completely configurable.
 The game defines a loop as ~5 stages so when I say 1 loop that means going to the moon "without looping".
 The Default flow:

-- Phase 1 You face off against Mithrix but he's faster, stronger, and with harder hitting abilities.
+- Phase 1 You face off against a harder hitting Mithrix.
-- Phase 2 Mithrix returns but brings along his creations with him.
+- Phase 2 Mithrix returns and brings along his creations with him.
 - Phase 3 Mithrix's form becomes corrupted, his attacks become stronger, and a true shadow clone splits from him after his jump special.
-- Phase 4 Your items are quickly stolen then Mithrix stays at the center of the arena while sending out deadly orbs along with his now weakened clone.
+- Phase 4 Your items are quickly stolen.
+Mithrix stays at the center of the arena while sending out deadly orbs along with his now weakened clone.

 Most stuff is configurable (IF YOURE UPDATING DELETE YOUR MITHRIXTHEACCURSED CONFIG FILE):